RhysDeLoach/uga-info6000-informatics-3/README.md

 ---

 ## Notes
-Datasets or trained models too large for GitHub are **omitted**, with instructions or references to access them.
+Datasets or trained models too large for GitHub are **omitted**.
+If you wish to run the code, please contact me directly to request the dataset.

 Repository reflects undergraduate and graduate-level coursework and has not been extensively refactored after submission.